imCharlieB/area-card-elite/README.md

 There are 4 files in the source code:
 | File | Description |
 |-- |--
-| `main.ts` | This is the main entry point to the module It brings the `card`, `editor` and `common` files together and also has the code to register the custom components with Home Assistant
+| `main.ts` | This is the main entry point to the module It brings the `card`, `editor` and `common` files together and also has the code to register the custom components with HA
 | `card.ts` | Defined the Main Card class |
 | `editor.ts` | Defines the Card Editor class |
 | `common.ts`| Defines some common constants and interfaces. |